Reply to Reviews: Overview

 - Sorting options.

 Learn more about working with reviews in the next article: Work With Reviews.
+Also, have a look at the latest insights on replying to app store reviews in our blog articles: App Store and Google Play.

 The Review card contains useful information to provide you with more context before you write a response.
 Along with info about the Review itself, you can learn more details about the user who posted it.
 See the star rating of the review, the reviewer’s username and profile picture, and whether the review received any likes or dislikes from other app store users.